mpartipilo/tikatours_src/data/extracted/content/tour/multi-country-tours/southern-africa/south-african-honeymoon/itinerary.en.md

 Upon arrival you will be greeted at your gate and escorted through customs.

-Located only a short walk away from the arrivals hall of Johannesburg’s largest international airport, the award\-winning InterContinental Johannesburg, South Africa’s only luxury 5 Star airport hotel, offers travelers a luxurious and enjoyable stay upon arrival.
+Located only a short walk away from the arrivals hall of Johannesburg’s largest international airport, the award-winning InterContinental Johannesburg, South Africa’s only luxury 5 Star airport hotel, offers travelers a luxurious and enjoyable stay upon arrival.
 Your evening accommodation includes a double room and breakfast.

 ###
-DAY 2­­\-5 | Timbavati Private Natural Reserve @ Ngala Tented Camp
+DAY 2­­-5 | Timbavati Private Natural Reserve @ Ngala Tented Camp